 Although the holidays may be an exciting time of the year for you, your pets may find the festivities a little overwhelming.
 Even normally well-behaved pets can experience a little anxiety when th ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 We strive to provide complete care for our patients.
 Learn more about all the services we provide.Read More

-During normal office hours please call or come right in if you feel your pet is experiencing an emergency.
-Critical patients will be seen immediately.
+During normal office hours please call us if you feel your pet is experiencing an emergency.
 After hours please contact:

 VCA Arboretum View Animal Hospital

 We are happy to announce that we now offer a new therapy that helps reduce the clinical signs of atopic dermatitis in dogs.
 This will help restore the quality of life for both your dog and you.

 Canine atopic dermatitis is one of the most common allergic skin diseases of dogs.
 Like human allergies, it can be triggered by seasonal pollen, food allergens, or other airborne allergens; it is not curable.
 It may be caused by factors such as your dog’s genetics, immune system problems and allergens in the environment.
 Over time, atopic dermatitis can worsen.
 Your dog’s skin can become extremely itchy, red, scaly and irritated.
 If your dog is not treated, there is a risk of hair loss and skin infection.